stevenschwenke/SoftwareEngineeringCourse/introduction.md

 ## The course
 - English or German?
 - slides will be in English because that's the language of software development

+##Meta
+Agreements for this course:
+- no compulsory attendance.
+If you stay, be quite and listen.
+- questions everytime, not just in the end
+- bring your own device - whatever fits your needs
+- sorry, I will sometimes speak to you on a first-name basis (standard in modern IT companies)

 ## Why software engineering?
 - "software is eating the world"